Medical thermometer: Phase-change (dot matrix) thermometers

-Phase-change thermometers use samples of inert chemicals which melt at progressively higher temperatures from 35.5 °C to 40.5 °C in steps of 0.1 °C. They are mounted as small dots in a matrix on a thin plastic spatula with a protective transparent cover.
-This is placed under the patient's tongue.
-After a short time the spatula is removed and it can be seen which dots have melted and which have not: the temperature is taken as the melting temperature of the last dot to melt.

-These are cheap disposable devices and avoid the need for sterilizing for re-use.
+Phase-change thermometers use samples of inert chemicals which melt at progressively higher temperatures – from 35.5 °C to 40.5 °C in increments of 0.1 °C. These samples are mounted as small dots in a matrix on a thin plastic spatula with a protective transparent cover.
+This spatula is placed under a patient's tongue.
+After a short time, the spatula is removed, and the operator can see which dots have melted and which have not; the temperature is taken as the melting temperature of the last dot to melt.
+These devices are cheap and disposable, so it is not necessary to sterilise a thermometer for reuse.